taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 > [!WARNING]
 > Before running the command below, ensure you do not have any processes running on port `27017` (MongoDB) and `8237` (ZenML).

-To start it, run:
+To start the Docker infrastructure, run:
 ```bash
 make local-infrastructure-up
 ```

-To stop it, run:
+To stop the Docker infrastructure, run:
 ```bash
 make local-infrastructure-down
 ```